Consequences (Joan Armatrading album)

 Consequences is the twentieth studio album by British singer-songwriter Joan Armatrading, released on 18 June 2021 by BMG Rights Management.
-The album peaked at number 10 on the UK Albums Chart, her highest placement since The Key (1983).
+The album peaked at number 10 on the UK Albums Chart, her highest placement since The Very Best of Joan Armatrading (1991).
 The album was written and produced solely by Armatrading herself.

 Background

 In an interview with Forbes, Armatrading said that the album received its title from the recurring topic of consequences she would often discuss with others about: "I'm always saying things to people like, "You've got to realize the consequences of what you're doing."
 Even really mundane things, you think you're doing this thing.
 Something happens in the midst of doing that thing that causes you to veer off into a whole different angle that you didn't realize was going to happen."

 Promotion

 Consequences was announced on 5 May 2021 for release on 18 June 2021, with the lead single "Already There" being released the same day as the announcement.
 An official video for the song was released on 20 May.